Zeni241/ESP32-NimbleBLE-For-Dummies/README.md

 Apache MyNewt NimBLE is a highly configurable and BT SIG qualifiable BLE stack.
 It has much smaller heap and flash requirements as compared to Bluedroid.

-I had hard time understanding how to use it with esp32.
-The examples of Nimble BLE in esp-idf documentation are very hard to follow.
+Due to these reasons I was very much interested to use it instead of Bluedroid or Bluetooth Classic to connect my esp32 devices with bluetooth.
+But unfortunately the examples of Nimble BLE in esp-idf documentation were of little help.

- I consulted many resources to clear my concept (I have given the links to resources at the end).Once there, I decided to write down this tutorial for my future reference.
+ So I consulted many other resources to clear my concept (I have given the links to resources at the end).Once there, I decided to write down this tutorial for my future reference.
 But I would be pleased if it could help any one.
 Everyone is free to use it, comment and suggest improvement in it.

 I expect that you already have understanding of concept of GAP, GATT, services and characteristics.
 Here is a link where these concepts are explained very well. https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction .